Vegetation around powerlines

 Working with our stakeholders

-We work with the Arborist Reference Group and Local Government Association (LGA) Working Group to improve how we engage with our stakeholders and manage vegetation near powerlines.
-We recently established an Appropriate Species Advisory Committee to develop a long-term approach for species selection.
+We work with the Vegetation Management Advisory Group to improve how we engage with our stakeholders and manage vegetation near powerlines.

-Our Protocol for vegetation management near powerlines 13830KB PDF outlines our commitment to improving vegetation management and was developed in consultation with local councils and key stakeholders.
+Our Protocol for vegetation management near powerlines (13830KB PDF) outlines our commitment to improving vegetation management and was developed in consultation with local councils and key stakeholders.
 The revised protocol (2019-2021) was endorsed by the LGA Board in May 2019.
-The protocol is currently under review and an updated protocol will be available in mid-2023.
+The protocol is currently under review and an updated version will be available soon.

 Share your feedback